 High School Credit Diploma

 - Registration and testing for classes must be completed before classes begin.
-Call 203-237-0602 for an appointment.
+Call 203-237-0602 for registration dates.